Unofficial results: PTI takes lead in GB election; ind candidates get eight seats

-Unofficial results: PTI takes lead in GB election; independent candidates get eight seats
+Unofficial results: PTI takes lead in GB election; independent candidates get seven seats

-SKARDU: Unofficial results showed that Pakistan Tehreek-e-Insaf (PTI) took lead in Gilgit-Baltistan (GB) election 2020 by grabbing victory in nine constituencies followed by eight seats won by independent candidates out of 23 seats of the region’s Legislative Assembly, ARY News reported on Monday.
+SKARDU: Unofficial results showed that Pakistan Tehreek-e-Insaf (PTI) took lead in Gilgit-Baltistan (GB) election 2020 by grabbing victory in 10 constituencies followed by seven seats won by independent candidates out of 23 seats of the region’s Legislative Assembly, ARY News reported on Monday.

-According to the unofficial election results obtained by ARY News, PTI secured the top position in the number of seats as the political party managed to get victory on nine seats, whereas, independent candidates won in eight constituencies of GB Legislative Assembly.
+According to the unofficial election results obtained by ARY News, PTI secured the top position in the number of seats as the political party managed to get victory on 10 seats, whereas, independent candidates won in seven constituencies of GB Legislative Assembly.

 Pakistan People’s Party (PPP) secured victory on three seats, Pakistan Muslim League Nawaz (PML-) got two seats and one seat won by Majlis-e-Wahdatul Muslimeen.